Bangladesh Opposition Chief Held After Anti-PM Protests - UrduPoint

 Bangladesh Opposition Chief Held After Anti-PM Protests

-Dhaka, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2023) Bangladesh's main opposition leader was detained for questioning on Sunday morning, as clashes continued for a second day between police and protesters against the prime minister ahead of upcoming elections.
+Dhaka, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2023) Bangladesh's main opposition leader was detained for questioning on Sunday, as clashes raged for a second day between police and protesters demonstrating against the prime minister ahead of upcoming elections.

+Police also made a series of raids on the homes of senior Bangladesh Nationalist Party (BNP) leaders, party spokesman Zahir Uddin Swapan said, adding that nearly 3,000 party activists and supporters had been detained in the past week.

 Rahman told AFP that Alamgir would be questioned over Saturday's violence in which a police officer and a protester were killed, and at least 26 police ambulances were torched or damaged.